Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/06_contour_mgmt.md

 ## Prepare and Apply Cluster Issuer Manifests

 Prepare the YAML manifests for the contour cluster issuer.
 Manifest will be output into `clusters/mgmt/tkg-extensions-mods/ingress/contour/generated/` in case you want to inspect.
-It is assumed that if you IaaS is AWS, then you will use the `http` challenge type and if your IaaS is vSphere, you will use the `dns` challenge type as a non-interfacing environment..
+It is assumed that if you IaaS is AWS, then you will use the `http` challenge type and if your IaaS is vSphere, you will use the `dns` challenge type as a non-interfacing environment.
+If using the `dns` challenge, this script assumes Route 53 DNS.
 ```bash
 ./scripts/generate-and-apply-cluster-issuer-yaml.sh $(yq r params.yaml management-cluster.name)
 ```